fmager/real-time/m0_introduction/s3_less_basic_concepts_in_rust.md

 function, everything becomes invalidated.
 This is one of the reasons for the borrow checker adamantly enforcing that there can be multiple shared (read-only) references to a value, but only one mutable reference (read/write), and if there is a mutable reference, there cannot be any shared references to that value.
-If there were multiple shared references and a multiple reference it would be impossible to guarantee correctness as just when a value is retrieved from RAM by a shared reference a write to that value may have ocurred, which in order to make the sequence of operations correct might necessitate another ready, but what if it happens again?
+If there were multiple shared references and a mutable reference it would be impossible to guarantee correctness as just when a value is retrieved from RAM by a shared reference a write to that value may have ocurred, which in order to make the sequence of operations correct might necessitate another read, but what if it happens again?
 Another read!
 This is not what happens, you just get a program behaving "weird".
-In another case it would also mean you could not read from a value and save that value in a local variable to do a bunch of operations before writing it somewhere.
+In another case, it would also mean you could not read from a value and save that value in a local variable to do a bunch of operations before writing it somewhere.
 It already sounds very headscratching and like you should only ever do single threaded programs.
 But thankfully, the borrow checker is there to keep things in check for you.
 One recommendation, you should try